-More and more people were coming forward with their own stories to tell, the newspaper was flooded with calls.
-It seemed that everyone knew someone affected by the "Curse."
-One woman from London claimed to have seen the picture swinging from side to side, as if haunted whilst Mrs Rose Farrington of Preston wrote in a letter published by The Sun:
+More and more people were coming forward with their own stories to tell, and the newspaper was flooded with calls.
+It seemed that everyone knew someone affected by the "curse."
+One woman from London claimed to have seen the picture swinging from side to side as if haunted, while Mrs. Rose Farrington of Preston wrote in a letter published by The Sun:

 The Plot Thickens

-Rotherham fire station officer Alan Wilkinson who had personally logged 50 'Crying Boy' fires dating back to 1973 was satisfied that of all the fires he attended, it was usually human ignorance or carelessness.
-He had no explanation for the survival of the pictures however, and it was this of course that the press continued to jump on.
+Rotherham fire station officer Alan Wilkinson who had personally logged 50 'Crying Boy' fires dating back to 1973, was satisfied that of all the fires he attended, it was usually human ignorance or carelessness.
+He had no explanation for the survival of the pictures, however, and it was this, of course, that the press continued to jump on.

 It soon emerged that many of the fires actually had different pictures of crying boys from different artists.